bitburner-official/bitburner-src/markdown/bitburner.darknet.connecttosession.md

 If unsuccessful, more detail may be able to be gathered by using heartbleed() to look at the resulting logs on the server.

+Note that the session granted is only for the current script instance (by PID) - other running scripts will need to use connectToSession with the correct password to also get a session with the target server.

 **Signature:**

 ```typescript